Rosewood: An Interactive History

 Rosewood: An Interactive History is a walking simulator.
 You might also call it an exploration game, narrative game, or a place-based simulation.
 There are no non-player characters (NPCs), which is a conscious choice to avoid misrepresenting real persons, or sensationalizing historical violence.
+The structures and information in the game are based on years of archaeological and historical work by Dr. Edward Gonzalez-Tennant.
 You can learn more about this project at the Rosewood Heritage & VR Project.

-Currently, RAIH is available as a prototype.
-Final version will be uploaded during summer 2019.
-It is available for free, or feel free to make a donation.
+It is and will be available for free, however donations are greatly appreciated.
 The money raised through donations will help support further development (language translations, VR version, etc.).
 Alternatively, consider purchasing a commemorative coin to help support the project.

 Click download now to get access to the following files:

 Log in with itch.io to leave a comment.